 Bridge of Orchy, Scotland

 Deep in the Scottish Highlands, the Bridge of Orchy is a village set among especially incredible scenery.
-Stay at the Inveroran Hotel and you’ll be in the heart of some of the best Scotland has to offer from towering mountains to whisky distilleries and castles that seem to magically appear out of the mist – and vanish just as quickly.
-At Loch Tulla, a small isle filled with larches are transformed into a brilliant array of colors, reflected in the tranquil waters.
+Stay at the Inveroran Hotel and you’ll be in the heart of some of the best Scotland has to offer from towering mountains to whiskey distilleries and castles that seem to magically appear out of the mist – and vanish just as quickly.
+At Loch Tulla, a small isle filled with larches is transformed into a brilliant array of colors, reflected in the tranquil waters.
 The West Highland Way, popular for walkers, linking Milngavie, just outside Glasgow, to Fort William in the Highlands, passing through the Bridge of Orchy making it ideal for a stroll on a beautiful autumn day.

 Loire Valley, France

 In the Loire Valley of France, you’ll find some 185,000 acres of grapevines that stretch far and wide across hillsides and valleys.
 When the pageant of colors peaks in late October, it’s truly a sight to behold.
 Vineyards are ablaze in gold, vivid orange and fiery red, with autumn’s kiss also illuminating the surrounding forests and fairytale chateaus.
 Some have compared this region to New England in the fall, noting it as one of Europe’s best destinations for colorful autumn displays along with plenty of fine wines.